Hacker-Kd/Honeypot/README.md

 Customization

 You can customize the honeypot by modifying the honeypot.py script.
 For example, you can change the port number or add additional logging functionality.
+Contributing

+    Fork the repository
+    Create a new branch (git checkout -b feature)
+    Make your changes
+    Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature) Create a new Pull Request